lj-ditrapani/16-bit-computer-scala/README.md

 - Only use apply method as aux constructors in companion objects

-- Config.load should return (Config | Error | Help) instead of Either

 - video object built_in_tiles has a lot of duplicate parsing code with bin-file-reader.
 Refactor
 - Complete VideoState buffer method